Croatia Familiarity Trip – May 2023

 Join us for this exclusive Familiarity trip, and experience firsthand how we take good care of your clients, and WOW them every step of the way.

-Day 3 – October 3 PLITVICE LAKES NP – ZADAR – ŠIBENIK
+Day 3 – May 7 PLITIVICE LAKES - ZADAR

 - VAT TAX INCLUDED

-- 1 night in Hotel 4* in Zagreb, double room, BB basis
+- 1 night in a 4* hotel in Zagreb, solo room, BB basis

 - Entrance fees for Plitvice Lakes NP and a guided visit to the NP

-- 1 night in Hotel 4* in Plitvice, double room, BB basis
+- 1 night in a 4* in Zadar, solo room, BB basis

-- Private transfer from Šibenik to Split with en-route stop in Krka NP & Trogir in a modern, air-conditioned vehicle
+- Private transfer from Zadar to Split in a modern, air-conditioned vehicle

-- English speaking guide for a private walking tour of Trogir (entrance fees not included)
+- English-speaking guide for a private walking city tour of Zadar (entrance fees not included)

-- Adventures Croatia Exclusive Taste of Split /drinks included (Included: History highlights Split, English speaking tour guide, pick up & drop off, green market sampling, a meal in each food stop, 1st stop - Prosciutto & cheese and bread + glass of wine, 2nd stop - set 3-course menu dish in local konoba + glass of wine)
+- Adventures Croatia Exclusive Taste of Split /drinks included (Included: History highlights Split, English-speaking guide, pick up & drop off, green market sampling, a meal at each food stop (1st stop - Prosciutto & cheese and bread + glass of wine, 2nd stop - set 3-course menu dish in local konoba + glass of wine)

 - Private transfer and luggage assistance from your hotel to Split Port in a modern, air-conditioned vehicle